RicCastelhano/riccastelhano.github.io/aboutme.md

 I started playing with ActionScript, and the ease of creating interactions and small games struck me.
 Small games, physical interactions, and incredible installations were really simple to attain.

-Looking back into the memory lane, it allowed me to land a full-time Flash Developer job and a part-time gig as an instructor.
+Looking back into the memory lane, it allowed me to land a full-time job as Flash Developer and a part-time gig as an instructor.
 After a while, I became acquainted with bigger stages when I started receiving regular invitations from Microsoft and Adobe to be a keynote speaker.

 Professionally, I kept going after more significant challenges.
 That approach took me from a frontend developer to a backend developer to a team leader, a Manager, and a CTO.